This tutorial explains what is Java used for. We will discuss the top real-world Java Applications including tools & technologies based on Java:

 Choosing a particular framework for development depends on the tool that we are developing.
 If an application requires a lot of UI design, then we may choose a framework that provides rich UI developing tools and API.

 Similarly, if we want to build a web application, we will choose a framework that provides a range of web APIs.
-So choosing the right framework depends mostly on applications being developed, visual aspect, database support, and such other factors.
+So choosing the right framework depends mostly on applications being developed, visual aspects, database support, and other factors.

 In this section, we will present brief information on some of the popular Java frameworks that are widely used in today’s time.

 We do not claim that one framework is better than the other; this is just a list that provides us with handy information regarding various Java frameworks.

 We have shown only the main features of each of the frameworks presented above.
 Each of these frameworks specializes in developing a range of Java applications from the web to rest applications.

 Further Reading => List of the TOP Java Project Ideas for Beginners

 Frequently Asked Questions

 Q #1) Where is Java used in the real world?

 Answer: Java is used in almost all fields, be it financial, e-commerce, enterprise, mobile, distributed, or big data applications.
 For example, most of the financial software used by big players like Citigroup, Barclays, etc. is Java-based.
 E-commerce giant Amazon uses Java-based applications for its operations.